chrismdp/pathfinding-peril/README.md

 Your service has to return one of the following letters in the response: `N`, `S`, `E` or `W`.
 No other response will be accepted.

-If your character dies, they head back to the start to respawn, and have to wait a certain amount of time before they can move again.
+If your character dies they will marked as "DEAD" on the main screen.
+You'll need to join the game using a new POST to `players.json`.

 You can connect to the root of the server to see a live map of what's going on!